micrology/prsm/doc/help.md

 <!-- ![Avatars](/doc/images/avatars.png) -->
 <img src="/doc/images/avatars.png" width="400">

+You can 'follow' the mouse movements of another user by clicking on their avatar.
+When you do that, if that user moves to another part of the map, your map moves too, following that user's mouse pointer.
+This can be very helpful if the other user is showing you something on the map.
+To stop following, just click anywhere on the map.

 ### Using the mouse and touch

 You can use the following mouse actions (or finger or pencil gestures on a tablet):